Last updated April 3, 2019. Posted September 24, 2018 in Development, Featured. This post contains affiliate links.

 Do you ever feel like you want to make progress on a project, but you don’t know where to start?
 What might it be like to know exactly what your next step is for all of your outstanding projects, such that whenever you have time to work on something you don’t even need to think what to do?

 Your weekly review can provide that level of clarity.
-By defining the next action for each of your projects, you will know what to do, and you are less likely to fall prey to procrastination.
+By defining the next action for each of your projects, you will know what to do, and you are less likely to fall prey to procrastination or distraction.

 I hope that by now it is clear how useful a weekly review can be, and how I approach my reviews.